yortch/openshiftv3-rhoar-workshop/Lab-5-Vertx_Insult_Service.md

 ![](./images/lab3/lab-03-vertx-02-browser_clone_download.png)

-## Rename the directory
+## Rename the Folder

-First step: rename the directory from "insult-service-vertx" to "shakespearean-insults."
+Rename the folder from "insult-starter-springboot" to "insult-service"

 ## Import the app into VS Code

 Open Visual Studio Code, choose "Open," and navigate to the root folder of the project

-### Update the app
+## Update the app

 Second open the pom.xml and change "artifactId," "name," and "description" to "shakespearean-insults," "Shakespearean Insults," and "Red Hat Summit 2019 Shakespearean Insult Workshop" respectively: